 The present proposal was prepared by a core team of scientists currently active in regional glacier change assessments.
 Working Group Membership is open to everybody who has expertise in and is working actively on regional or global mass-change assessments.
 To keep the group focused, all WG Members are expected to

 a) actively contribute to one or several of the WG objectives as described above, and

-b) participate in annual WG meetings (typically held at major conferences; remote participation is possible) and, if possible, periodic teleconferences in between.
+b) participate in annual WG meetings (typically held at major conferences; remote participation is possible) and, in periodic teleconferences in between as necessary.

 Open data sharing is a key element of this Working Group.
 Thus, WG members are required to make any relevant new (including yet unpublished) data available to the Members of all relevant Work Packages.
 In addition, all data are expected to be submitted to an international data repository, typically after publication.

 The WG has been formed following an open call on cryolist in January 2020.
 If you are interested in joining the WG, please contact the co-chairs including a brief summary how you intend to contribute to the WG’s goals and which work package(s) you would like to join.